ArrogantGao/Personal_Materials/job_talk/main.typ

 === Failure of tensor network method

-Similar techniques are alos used in combinatorial optimization problems#footnote(text(12pt)[*X.-Z. Gao*, X.-F. Li, J.-G. Liu, arXiv:, (2024), also see #link("https://github.com/QuEraComputing/GenericTensorNetworks.jl")],) #footnote(text(12pt)[J.-G. Liu, X. Gao, M. Cain, M. D. Lukin, and S.-T. Wang, SIAM J. Sci.
+Similar techniques are also used in combinatorial optimization problems#footnote(text(12pt)[*X.-Z. Gao*, X.-F. Li, J.-G. Liu, arXiv:, (2024), also see #link("https://github.com/QuEraComputing/GenericTensorNetworks.jl")],) #footnote(text(12pt)[J.-G. Liu, X. Gao, M. Cain, M. D. Lukin, and S.-T. Wang, SIAM J. Sci.
 Comput., 45 (2023), pp. A1239–A1270],), such as the maximum independent set (MIS) problem, which can be solved by tropical TN.

 MIS problem: given a graph, find the largest subset of vertices such that no two vertices are connected by an edge.